MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/autodesk-recap-photo.md

 The 3D model is exported to the folder that you selected.

-## Use Blender to convert the .obj file to a .glb file
+## Use Blender to convert the OBJ file to a GLB file

-There are several applications that you can use to convert an .obj file to a .glb file.
+There are several applications that you can use to convert an OBJ file to a GLB file.
 This tutorial shows how to use Blender.

 ### What is Blender?